byrongomezjr/byrongomezjr/README.md

 I love implementing responsiveness and clean design to personal projects such as mobile and web apps that live on the internet;

-My interests range from Software Engineering to Machine Learning, as well as Data Analytics.
+My interests range from Software to Data Engineering as well as Machine Learning & Generative AI.

-I am open to collaborate with current CS students & software engineers alike.
+I am open to collaborate with current CS students & Software Engineers alike.

 ---